sdgold/lognow/README.md

 License
 -------

-Lognow is Copyright © 2019.
-It is free software, and may be redistributed.
+Lognow is free software, and may be redistributed.